explorable-viz/esop2025/author-response/response.md

 ### Q1.
 Delta with respect to POPL 2022 paper (Reviewers A and D)

-As Reviewers A and D point out, the delta from the prior POPL 2022 work on which the paper builds is moderate in the core aims and ideas, but lies instead in the implementation of the concepts.
+As Reviewers A and D point out, the delta from the prior POPL 2022 work on which the paper builds is moderate in the core aims and ideas, but lies instead in a redesigned approach to the implementing the concepts.
 We believe the approach proposed provides sufficient benefits to warrant separate study, and we have identified some areas in which this could be emphasised.

 Although related inputs is indeed formally dual to related outputs, this was not readily obtained in the POPL 2022 work, because the Galois connections were of types f: I → O1 and g: I → O2 (where 'I' indicates input and